meuniv/yamldoc/docs/Question format.rst

 5. To keep things tidy, you can add a note for each question, using the :code:`Note:` keyword.

-.. hint:: A good habit is to check your `yaml` file using a free online
+.. note:: The easiest way to create a question is to use an existing one as a template!

-       tool such as those provided by onlineyamltools.com (see, here: https://onlineyamltools.com/validate-yaml).
+.. hint:: A good habit is to check your `yaml` file using a free online tool such as those provided by onlineyamltools.com (see, here: https://onlineyamltools.com/validate-yaml).
 After a while you won't make a mistake anymore but early on, this could be frustrating.